-A Catalog is made available to each applicant during the interview and tour with an admissions representative.
+A Catalog is made available to each applicant on our website and in a follow-up email sent after any tour.
 The applicant will be directed to the institute's website to review the consumer information packet.
-If the applicant does not have access to a computer one will be provided during the interview to review the information.
+If the applicant does not have access to a computer, one will be provided during the interview to review the information.